berniwal/swin-transformer-pytorch/README.md

 - `heads`: 4-tuple of ints
 How many heads in each stage to apply.
 - `channels`: int.
 Number of channels of the input.
+- `num_classes`: int.
+Num classes the output should have.
+- `head_dim`: int.
+What dimension each head should have.
+- `window_size`: int.
+What window size to use, make sure that after each downscaling the image is still divisible by the window size.
+- `downscaling_factors`: 4-tuple of ints.
+What downscaling factor to use in each stage.
+Make sure image dimension is large enough for downscaling factors.

 ### TODO
 - Replace learnable positional embedding bias by relative position bias.